MIMO Channel Estimation using Score-Based Generative Models: Simulation Results and Discussion

-The findings in this section support the conclusions of Theorem~\ref{theorem:two} through the following: \begin{enumerate} \item Channel estimation with posterior sampling (through score-based models) can recover channels up to the noise floor when the test distribution matches the training (Figures~\ref{fig:cdl_b_results}(b) and \ref{fig:cdl_c_results}(c), as well as the \textit{Mixed} model in all figures). \item Channel estimation with posterior sampling outperforms the baselines in the low SNR regime ($-5$ to $0$ dB), under test-time distributional shift, and approaches the \textit{Mixed} model (Figures~\ref{fig:cdl_b_results} and \ref{fig:cdl_c_results}). \item Test channel distributions that are significantly more different than the training distributions lead to error floors in the high SNR regime (Figures~\ref{fig:cdl_b_results}(a) and \ref{fig:cdl_c_results}(a)). \end{enumerate} Finally, it is worth highlighting that, overall, the fsAD approach is the most robust estimation method and retains a significant portion of its performance in all scenarios, regardless of what environment the hyper-parameters are tuned on.
-While this is a very useful algorithm for idealized settings, it has the following limitations: \begin{itemize} \item When deriving the approximation in \eqref{eq:fast_atomic}, we have explicitly used knowledge about the shape of the antenna arrays (ULA, and spacing) at both the receiver and transmitter.
+The findings in this section support the conclusions of Theorem~\ref{theorem:two}: \begin{enumerate}[(i)] \item Posterior sampling with score-based models can recover channels up to the noise floor when the test distribution matches the training and the SNR is above $0$ dB. \item Channel estimation with posterior sampling outperforms the baselines in the low SNR regime ($-5$ to $0$ dB), under test-time distributional shifts. \item Test channel distributions that are significantly more different than the training distributions lead to error floors in the high SNR regime (Figures~\ref{fig:cdl_b_results}(a) and \ref{fig:cdl_c_results}(a)). \end{enumerate} Finally, it is worth highlighting that CS approaches are overall robust and retain performance under distributional shifts, regardless of what environment the hyper-parameters are tuned on.
+While these algorithms are useful in idealized settings, the following limitations remain: \begin{itemize} \item When deriving the approximation in \eqref{eq:fast_atomic}, we use knowledge about the shapes of the antenna arrays at the receiver and transmitter.
 In general settings, this information may not be available, or the array response may be intractable (e.g., for non-uniform arrays).
-In contrast, score-based generative models learn the distribution of the channels while \textit{implicitly} learning the array configuration, with no external knowledge required. \item A key assumption required for the fsAD algorithm is that channels are exactly sparse on the continuum of spatial frequencies.
-While this holds for simulated channel using the CDL models, it is generally not true in practice, e.g., as revealed by sounding experiments at mmWave frequencies \cite{guan2020channel}.
-This represents a situation when using a data-driven approach can prove beneficial, since no assumptions are required. \end{itemize}
+In contrast, score-based generative models learn the distribution of the channels while \textit{implicitly} learning the array configuration, with no external knowledge required. \item A key assumption made by CS approaches is that channels are exactly sparse (on a discrete grid for Lasso and EM-GM-AMP, or on the continuum of spatial frequencies for fsAD).
+While this holds for simulated channel using the CDL models, it is generally not true in practice, e.g., as shown in channel sounding experiments at mmWave \cite{rappaport2012broadband,molisch2016millimeter}.
+Score-based models are completely data-driven, with no assumptions required. \end{itemize}